HegrJan/BlindGD77/docs/readme.txt

     d.
 If you tried changing it with cc menu, it would change the rx color but not the tx color so as soon as you pressed ptt, it would be reset to 0.
     We now properly set both rx and tx color when setting up the vfo from the virtual keypad.
     Also, when you use the cc menu to change the color code, it changes both the rx and tx color code.
+16. Increased the maximum number of voice prompts from 320 to 350.
+Please update your voice prompts!

 Please note!
 You will need to update your voice prompts.
 This will not overwrite your custom voice prompts.
 22 February 2022